 This is where it ends though because designers are onto it.
 Fashion needs substance.

 Fashion Is Beautiful But Clothing Choice Needs Brains Too

 Moreover, Monsoon Blooms sells organic cotton clothes dyed with Ayurvedic medicinal herbs.
-These natural are part of India’s ancient medicine system.
+These natures are part of India’s ancient medicine system.
 Interestingly, their dye house in Kerala even sells clothing to locals based on their ailments.
 How incredible is this?
 That’s what I mean, clothes that have a purpose.

-Clothes Never Seem To Come With A Warning
+Clothes Never Seem to Come With a Warning

 McGroarty explains to Healthline that no matter what coffee you buy, you’ll find a warning stating that it is very hot and can burn you.
 Take caution.
 However, with fashion, you can buy four-inch platform heels with no warning about what could happen to your ankles when you try to take your first step.
-Therefore we need to look to doctors for their insight into creating beneficial clothing that’s going to improve our health.
+We need to look to doctors for their insight into creating beneficial clothing that’s going to improve our health.

 And since there are no limits to technology, we have the power to create whatever we want.
-McGroaty says that fitness wearable technology that monitors your heart, movement, and even your sleep.
+McGroaty says that fitness wearable technology monitors your heart, movement, and even your sleep.
 All of it was step one and we took a while to figure out how to start building that technology into the clothing itself without it looking bulky.

 But scientists have figured it out.
 They know how to transform common clothing choices into sensors by applying polymer coatings onto existing fabrics, threads, and garments.
 Researchers at the University of Maryland have even developed a revolutionary new fabric that can automatically control the amount of heat that passes through it.

 You would become your own mobile heater.
 They’re still working on cooling clothing choices, but I am confident that this will happen very soon.
 Many people struggle to regulate their own body temperatures.
 This will solve so many problems, especially for infants and elderly folk.